Kehrlann/spring-security-architecture-workshop/3-authentication/README.md

 - Dex
   - admin@example.com / password

-A filter has been registered that blocks requests with a `x-verboden: waar` header, called `VerbodenFilter`.
+A filter has been registered that blocks requests with a `x-forbidden: true` header, called `ForbiddenFilter`.
 It's a good start to start implementing an authentication filter.

 ## Step 1: create and register a filter